parashar999/61-Blockchain-Projects/01. Simple Cryptocurrency Wallet/Documentation/Diagrams/04_Sequence-Workflow.md

-Sure, here are the sequence diagrams for the main interactions in your cryptocurrency wallet system on Ethereum:

 ### Sequence Diagram 1: Wallet Creation

 **Description**: This sequence diagram shows the steps involved when a user creates a new wallet.